Skip to content

 Decision framework: scale, hold, or cut TikTok this quarter

 Scale TikTok when: blended thumb-stop rate clears 35% on Spark Ads, CVR above 1.5% on cold traffic, branded search lift above 15% during campaign periods, and TikTok-attributed AOV is within 25% of Meta AOV (any bigger gap signals impulse buying that won't repeat).
 Hold flat when: thumb-stop 25–35%, ROAS 1.8–2.5x after incrementality haircut, and creator pipeline producing 6–10 new variants per month.
 Cut when: thumb-stop under 25% for two consecutive months despite creative refresh, or platform-reported ROAS drops below 1.5x with no offsetting branded-search lift.
 Before cutting entirely, try one full month of Spark Ads only (no In-Feed studio) — this change alone recovers 30–50% of underperforming accounts.
-Also reconcile TikTok's platform-reported numbers against Attribution view and Meta CPM Trend for the same period — TikTok's gains are often coming partly out of Meta's pockets, so the net impact on paid social budget is smaller than the per-channel numbers suggest.
+Also reconcile TikTok's platform-reported numbers against Attribution Compare view and Meta CPM Trend for the same period — TikTok's gains are often coming partly out of Meta's pockets, so the net impact on paid social budget is smaller than the per-channel numbers suggest.